College Scholarships

 Since 2006 we have been fully supporting children who once resided at an orphanage in Tanzania and are now in secondary school and college.
-We provide them with tuition, meals, boarding, medical care and transport.
-This full support makes it possible for them to focus on finishing their education so they can obtain careers.
+Beyond tuition, we may also provide additional support (depending on need) including: meals, boarding, medical care and transport.
+Our support makes it possible for youth to focus on finishing their education in order to eventually obtain careers.

 Who We Help